MrCocoaCat/MyDocument/Net/ovs-man/ovn-nb(5).md

        tors the database contents, transforms  it,  and  stores  it  into  the OVN_Southbound database.

-       We  generally  speak  of  ``the’’ CMS, but one can imagine scenarios in which multiple CMSes manage different parts of an OVN deployment.
+       We  generally  speak  of  ”the’’ CMS, but one can imagine scenarios in which multiple CMSes manage different parts of an OVN deployment.

    External IDs